Charpy impact test

 In materials science, the Charpy impact test, also known as the Charpy V-notch test, is a standardized high strain rate test which determines the amount of energy absorbed by a material during fracture.
 Absorbed energy is a measure of the material's notch toughness.
-It is widely used in industry, since it is easy to prepare and conduct and results can be obtained quickly and cheaply.
+It is widely used in industry because it is easy to prepare and conduct, and results can be obtained quickly and cheaply.
 A disadvantage is that some results are only comparative.
-The test was pivotal in understanding the fracture problems of ships during World War II.

-The test was developed around 1900 by S. B. Russell (1898, American) and Georges Charpy (1901, French).
-The test became known as the Charpy test in the early 1900s due to the technical contributions and standardization efforts by Charpy.
+The test was developed around 1900 by the American engineer S. B. Russell and the French engineer Georges Charpy, who proposed his standardized version in 1901.
+It became known as the Charpy test in the early 1900s because of his technical contributions and standardization efforts.
+It came into widespread use for certification of materials after the 1950s.

 History

+Before the 19th century, construction mainly used non-metallic materials such as bricks, stones, and wood.
+As metal began to be used for large-scale structures, including the railway system and industrial boilers, engineers encountered the problem of metal failure.
+Rail and train-axle failures were particularly dangerous.
+It was found that metal could fail under repeated cyclic loading, i.e. fatigue, and that fatigue failure occurred when a fracture propagated across the material.
+Brittle fracture, propagating without plastic deformation, was particularly dangerous because it gave no warning.
+Engineers therefore searched for ways to measure the mechanical properties of materials under impact, especially in relation to fracture.
+This was the genesis of the V-notch test.

 In 1896, S. B. Russell introduced the idea of residual fracture energy and devised a pendulum fracture test.
-Russell's initial tests measured un-notched samples.
+Russell's initial tests measured un-notched specimens.
 In 1897, Frémont introduced a test to measure the same phenomenon using a spring-loaded machine.
-In 1901, Georges Charpy proposed a standardized method improving Russell's by introducing a redesigned pendulum and notched sample, giving precise specifications.
+In 1901, Georges Charpy proposed a standardized method improving Russell's by introducing a redesigned pendulum and notched specimen, with precise specifications.
+Charpy presented his paper at the Budapest Congress on Materials Testing in 1901, and an English translation was reprinted by ASTM in 2000.
+Unlike Russell, Charpy considered the notch fundamental and standardized its shape.
+His goal was to classify materials, especially metals, by their resilience.
+He proposed a mechanical design in 1905 that is essentially the same as the modern apparatus.